 Excellent verbal and written communication skills.

-Terminal degree in an IT-related discipline;
+Terminal degree in computer science or a closely-related discipline;

 Relevant professional experience;

 Teaching experience at the university-level; and